 Are there any additional details to note on allergy testing for the COVID-19 vaccine?

 The COVID-19 skin testing protocol was developed by experts in the allergy and immunology field using our current understanding of the ingredients of the COVID-19 vaccines.
 The protocol has not been extensively evaluated so we do not know how reliable the test protocol is.
 The testing results will provide you and your allergist information that can be incorporated in decision-making regarding COVID-19 vaccine administration.

-If you have a history of allergic reactions to vaccines or components of the COVID-19 vaccine, our team of board-certified allergists recommends you consult with your healthcare provider before receiving the COVID-19 vaccine.
+If you have a history of allergic reactions to the COVID-19 vaccine, our team of board-certified allergists recommends you consult with your healthcare provider before receiving the COVID-19 vaccine.
 To find out if it’s recommended that you receive allergy testing for the COVID-19 vaccine, request an appointment with one of our board-certified allergists today.